yuvalmGS/gigaspaces-wiki-jekyll/xap97net/scaling-agent-example.markdown

 # How the Scaling Agent Works

 The scaling agent periodically samples the throughput of feeds that are processed by the running application instances, and compares the average throughput per instance to a specific threshold.
-If the average throughput is larger than the pre-defined threshold, which is part of the processing unit configuration, the scaling agent scales up the application by starting a new GSC, and by increasing the amount of instances (see the {{ScaleUp()}} method).
-The sampling is done by letting the feed processor implement the {{IServiceMonitorsProvider}} interface, which exposes the public API that is used by the agent.
+If the average throughput is larger than the pre-defined threshold, which is part of the processing unit configuration, the scaling agent scales up the application by starting a new GSC, and by increasing the amount of instances (see the `ScaleUp()` method).
+The sampling is done by letting the feed processor implement the `IServiceMonitorsProvider` interface, which exposes the public API that is used by the agent.

 ## Scaling Agent Implementation